Common Signs of Rodent Infestations

 Eco-Friendly Repellents

-There are various natural repellents and deterrents available that can help keep rodents at bay.
+Various natural repellents and deterrents are available that can help keep rodents at bay.
 Essential oils such as peppermint and eucalyptus are known to repel rodents.
 Additionally, planting certain herbs and flowers, like lavender and rosemary, can create a less attractive environment for rodents.
 These eco-friendly solutions can complement other control methods and contribute to a holistic approach to rodent management.

 Rodents in Urban Areas